willghatch/emacs-repeatable-motion/README.md

 Install
 -------

 Requires emacs version 24.
-Clone the repo on your load path and `(require 'repeatable-motion)`
+Install through Melpa or clone the repo on your load path and `(require 'repeatable-motion)`.